imoliversp/pre-roll-for-simulation/README.md

 ![variables](https://github.com/imoliversp/pre-roll-for-simulation/blob/main/mediaContent/variables.gif?raw=true)

-Use the variable `clothDamp` and change its value to set how much time you need for the physics to be stabilized.
+Use the variable `clothDamp` and change its value to set how much time you need for the physics to be settled.

 >**Note**
 > If your transformation attributes (translate, rotate, scale) are locked.
 Their locked state will remain unchanged.